-Purpose - The purpose of this task is to develop and maintain traffic models, and traffic count data, for use in the transportation planning process, using Cube Voyager travel demand modeling software, and MOVES2014a for air quality modeling, in the MPO Planning Area.
+Purpose - The purpose of this task is to develop and maintain traffic models for use in the transportation planning process within the MPO Planning Area.

 Previous Work - In the past, the MPO staff has developed and analyzed travel demand models and collected and updated traffic count data for use in the development of the Long-Range Transportation Plan (LRTP) and for different land use developments throughout the MPO planning area.
 The MPO staff has also produced maps, databases, and reports showing traffic modeling results to elected officials, stakeholder groups, and the general public.